Funding Opportunities

 Funding Availability

-In 2026 the City intends to release another Notice of Funding Opportunity (NOFO) for the Affordable Housing Fund (AHF) for the development of affordable housing and the Commercial and Industrial Construction Tax (CICT) for affordable housing development, housing related services, and programs that assist people earning 30 percent of AMI or less.
+In April 2026 the City intends to release another Notice of Funding Opportunity (NOFO) for the Affordable Housing Fund (AHF) for the development of affordable housing.

 Schedule